 At some point, you may have people decide that they want to unsubscribe from your list.
 When a subscriber clicks the unsubscribe button, before you let them go forever, make them a final offer to remain on your list.
 For example, let the user choose to downgrade the frequency of emails from weekly to monthly, or if you have several different lists, offer them the option of selecting a more segmented newsletter that may appeal to them more.
 While some people will still want to unsubscribe, you may be surprised how many people are happy to remain on your list with less frequent emails or a more targeted newsletter.

 Want more?
-Get our daily wrap delivered straight to your inbox!
+Get the latest coronavirus news straight to your inbox!
 Follow Kochie’s Business Builders on Facebook, Twitter, Instagram, and LinkedIn.

 We want to hear your thoughts.
 How are you marketing your business?
 Email us at firstname.lastname@example.org